 - get help to find records about your childhood in ‘care’

-- connect with support groups and services in your state/territory.
+- connect with support services in your state/territory

 No personal information or private records are shown on the Find & Connect website.

-To find Find & Connect resources specifically about Aboriginal people, search the site using the term ‘Aboriginal’.
+To locate Find & Connect resources specifically about Aboriginal people, search the site using the term ‘Aboriginal’.
 You can then limit the results by state or time period.